IamNero/Scale_web/README.md

-# Scale bussiness one page website.
+# Scale bussiness page website.
+This website is made for only computer screens, therefore it isnt responsive.